Sleeping at Wonga Caravan Park was great as we were located meters from Wonga Beach and all night we could hear the ocean.

-We were wondering why they have not built a bridge on Daintree River so far.
-After talking to the locals we found out that the bridge could cause some damage to the heritage listed Daintree National Park.
+We were wondering why they have not built a bridge on the Daintree River so far.
+After talking to the locals we found out that the bridge could cause some damage to the heritage-listed Daintree National Park.

-First of all, having a ferry only, it restricts car movement and thus preserves this beautiful place from too many visitors.
-Also it protects the park from spreading an unwanted flora and fauna.
-And finally the ferry cost a bit, it could be $40 fee for a car and a trailer.
+First of all, having a ferry only restricts car movement and thus preserves this beautiful place from too many visitors.
+Also, it protects the park from spreading unwanted flora and fauna.
+And finally, the ferry cost a bit, it could be a $40 fee for a car and a trailer.

 Luckily we left our trailer at Wonga Beach so we had to pay only for the car.

 After taking a ferry and crossing the Daintree River we stopped at the stunning Alexandra Lookout to admire the rainforest from the top.

 From Alexandra Lookout, we drove directly to Daintree Discovery Centre.
 This interpretative centre is an award-winning facility where you can learn about the Daintree rainforest ecosystem.

 There are four main parts of Daintree Discovery Centre.